danny-eng/wdi-u02-project/README.md

 2. Players choose either a knight character or an archer character upon loading the game screen and spawn such a character under their control.

-3. Players can navigate the environment and attack enemy players.
+3. It's a top-down game where players take their character and kill each other.

 4. Each kill or death is recorded.
+Player progression is also recorded.

 5. No win/loss condition.

+### When that's all done

+6. Have a "protect your territory" scenario; spawn in your base, defend your king within the base.

+7. Win by killing the enemy king within the enemy base.

+8. Death means respawning within your own base.
+Bases are spread far apart.

 ## Databases